BlueDragon-Safex/SafexNodeAutoSetup/README.md

 SAFEX Easy Node for Linux Server Setup with auto-start

 Version 1.0
+See video of how easy it is here: https://www.youtube.com/watch?v=brjFNv_VyTg

 STEP 1: Create Virtual server on VULTR.com with these options:
 ---------------------------------------------------------------